 High quality, safe care can be achieved through preparation, planning and education.
 The programme sets out to rapidly develop the skills and knowledge for bedside staff to deliver safe tracheostomy care everywhere.

 The three key safety interventions identified to support sites at this critical time are derived from the National Tracheostomy Safety Project:

 · Standardised tracheostomy care bundle (daily care)

 Also important is for sites to consider designated safe cohort wards for tracheostomy patients where the environment allows and for staff who will care for tracheostomy patients to be signposted to resources and training.

-Initial data, based on qualitative questioning of sites, indicates that 70%, including the 10 eligible sites in our region, are already using all these interventions, with a further 20% using one or more.
-10% are still to being contacted.
+Data, based on qualitative questioning of sites, indicates that 78.65%, including the 10 eligible sites in our region, are already using all these interventions, with a further 16.14% using one or more and 5.21% yet to respond.

 Our colleagues at OxSTAR (Oxford Simulation, Teaching and Research) have produced a number of short training videos, including closed suction and emergency tracheostomy management for patients with any risk of Covid 19.
 These are freely available here.